mypreview/block-data-attribute/README.md

 All support is handled via a dedicated support forum, available at [Community Forums](https://wordpress.org/support/plugin/block-data-attribute "Community Forums").
 Please head out there to open a new topic, in case you have any questions.

-## Rate ⭐⭐⭐⭐⭐
+## Rate

-Please share your experience by leaving this plugin [5 shining stars](https://wordpress.org/support/plugin/block-data-attribute/reviews/ "Rate Block Data Attribute 5 stars") if you like it, thanks!
+Please share your experience by leaving this plugin [5 shining stars ⭐⭐⭐⭐⭐](https://wordpress.org/support/plugin/block-data-attribute/reviews/ "Rate Block Data Attribute 5 stars") if you like it, thanks!

---AND/OR--
+## Donate

 If you or your company use any of my projects or like what I’m doing, please consider [making a donation](https://www.buymeacoffee.com/mahdiyazdani) so I can continue maintaining and evolving all my projects and new ones.
 I’m in this for the long run.